mtikekar/advanced_bsv/README.md

 Variable number of arguments
 ----------------------------

-Let's say we have a function `f(x, y, z)` where the last two arguments are optional and have a default value of 1 and 2 respectively.
+Let’s say we have a function `f(x, y, z)` where the last two arguments are optional and have a default value of 1 and 2 respectively.
 That is, we want a function `f1` such that:

 ~~~~ {.bsv}
 f1(x)       = f(x, 1, 2)